LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 necessary.
 Other install predicates are available to disambiguate between registries and to install a specific pack version.

-Packs becomes available for loading immediately after successful installation (no restarting of the Logtalk session is required).
+Packs become available for loading immediately after successful installation (no restarting of the Logtalk session is required).
 For example, after the pack ``bar`` is installed, you can load it at the top-level by typing: